Mandar Apte

 The first thing you want to do is reset your location.

-Go to System preferences > network, then in the top select location and then edit locations.
+Go to System preferences > network, then select location at the top and edit locations.

 Use the (-) to delete the current location,